tkz-sty/tkz-base/README.md

 ## History

-- 3.06c correction of the documentation ( thanks to Laurent Van Deik)
+- 3.06c correction of the documentation (thanks to Laurent Van Deik).
-- 3.05c correction of bugs, some macros have migrated to `tkz-euclide`
+- 3.05c correction of bugs, some macros have migrated to `tkz-euclide`.
-- 3.02c correction of bugs, new code
+- 3.02c correction of bugs, new code.
-- 3.01c correction of bugs, new code
+- 3.01c correction of bugs, new code.
-- 1.16 correction of bugs
+- 1.16 correction of bugs.
-- 1.13 first version
+- 1.13 first version.

 ## Author

 Alain Matthes, 5 rue de Valence, Paris 75005, al (dot) ma (at) mac (dot) com